It's been a staple of the Kiwi viewing diet for nearly two decades, easing viewers into their morning with news, weather and general chatter.

 2016: HILARY AND JACK

 Hilary Barry was quickly recruited by TVNZ after her shock exit from Three (after 23 years with the network) to join Jack Tame on the Breakfast desk.
 They had a tough task ahead of them - to turn things around after Paul Henry started eating into their 25-54 ratings.
-Henry quit at the end of 2016, but the morning ratings battle continued with Duncan Garner, Amanda Gillies and Mark Richardson fronting The AM Show.
-For the 2018 season, Barry is heading to Seven Sharp, with Hayley Holt taking her place on the Breakfast desk.
+Henry quit at the end of 2016, but the ratings battle continued with Duncan Garner, Amanda Gillies and Mark Richardson fronting The AM Show.
+In 2018, Barry moved over to Seven Sharp with Jeremy Wells, leaving Hayley Holt to take her place on the Breakfast desk.